jh3y/focussed-twitter/README.md

 ![potential](src/screenshots/showing-sides.png)

-A browser extension for reducing the noise on Twitter 🙌
+A browser extension for reducing the noise on Twitter 🙌 _Works in Firefox and Chromium_

 ## Motivation
-With the new Twitter layout hitting our screens, some aren't too happy about the "noise".
+With the new Twitter layout hitting our screens, some weren't too happy about the "noise".

 FWIW, I don't mind the new layout.
 I've almost forgotten how the old one looked now 😂 However, the new one is a little noisy when scrolling.